 "Isn't it sad to realize the patriarchy has to repress and belittle the feminine, for the very simple reason that otherwise women will realize it's much better to kill men off once they've served their reproductive purpose, or send them off to work in the fields as castrated slave labor?
 Hasn't anyone seen CAT WOMEN OF THE MOON (1953)?
 What's the matter with you people?
 You think this is a joke?
 A child is missing!
 (See: Port of Call Summer's Isle)

 "Venus in furs will be smiling / when the moment arrives" sings Barbara McNair every time another of Wanda's victims die in this swingin' sixties X-ploitation from Jess Franco.
-The plot has Jimmy (James Darren), a jazz trumpet player who jams with Manfred Man at decadent venues (they should hire him to play those Eyes Wide Shut orgies) accidentally witnessing the kinky sex murder of the white fur coat-wearing, blank-eyed party girl, Wanda (Maria Rohm).
-Jimmy splits the scene for a job in Rio during carnivale so that he can get away from the death and weirdness, hah!
-Apparently Jess Franco loves carnivale since it means he can include lots of handheld footage of street celebrations, which he then cuts in with B-12 shots of Jimmy and his Euro-funk compatriots jamming in a rich dude's red suite.
-As Jimmy jams, his lady Barbara McNair sings, and then sulks as the ghost of Wanda shows up in the crowd making eyes at her Jimmy.
+The plot has Jimmy (James Darren), a jazz trumpet player who jams with Manfred Man before accidentally witnessing the kinky sex murder of the white fur coat-wearing, blank-eyed party girl, Wanda (Maria Rohm).
+Jimmy splits the scene for a job in Rio during Carnivale so that he can get away from the death and weirdness, hah!
+Apparently Jess Franco loves Carnivale since it means he can include lots of handheld footage of street celebrations, which he then cuts in with interior shots of Jimmy and his Euro-funk compatriots jamming in a rich dude's red suite.
+As Jimmy jams, his lady Barbara McNair sings, and then sulks as the ghost of Wanda shows up in the crowd making eyes at him.

-Jimmy fools around with Wanda, now reborn (he's sure it can't be the same dame), and after they fool around she gets up and wanders out to seduce one of the party people who thrill-killed her back in Europe, and, as they remember who she is, they die in very psychedelic ways.
-Imagine if the dead prostitute from Eyes Wide Shut came back to kill Sydney Pollack and everyone else at that Long Island party, via seduction, and she shacked up with Cruise in between kills while wife Nicole Kidman sobbed and sang "Eyes Wide Shut will be Closin' / When the credits arrive!"
+Jimmy fools around with Wanda, now reborn (he's sure it can't be the same dame), and after they fool around she gets up grabs her fur coat and wanders out to seduce and destroy another one of the party people who thrill-killed her back in Europe.
+Imagine if the dead prostitute from Eyes Wide Shut came back to kill Sydney Pollack and everyone else at that Long Island party, one at a time, via seduction, and she shacked up with Cruise in between kills while wife Nicole Kidman sobbed and sang "Eyes Wide Shut will be Closin' / When the credits arrive!"
 Cheap as it is in spots, the sacrificial archetype aspect ensures that everyone but the outclassed McNair is at one point killed and the truly horrific aspect is the realization that Jimmy might not even know he's dead too, until his body finally washes ashore --- and the moment arrives.
+As Weldon put it, "far out."

-From the first time we see Annie we know she's doomed.
+From the first time we see Annie bouncing around with a sultry smile and platinum blonde short hair, we know she's doomed.
 She's too free and easy to last to the end of the film, anymore than Johnny Boy in Mean Streets, or Matt Dillon in Over the Edge, or Mickey Rourke in Bullet.
-Annie's mom sits paralyzed at home, flanked by two large rottweilers to keep her abusive cop husband (and Annie's dad) from beating on her, and Annie herself lives perpetually on the run from this hulking monster (she never goes to school, which is his excuse run around trying to smash her face in).
-Currie's performance here is startlingly open, conveying the way some girls deal with childhood horror by just letting go of all fear, living from minute to minute, hopping from the back of one motorcycle to another, always one step ahead of their brutal demonic pursuer.
-But as is the case so often with hot mess beauty in the movies, freedom equals doom, and, much as Jodie Foster tries to protect her, one way or the other you know Annie will be dead by the end of the film.
+Her dad is a mean cop who chases her all over town while her mom sits paralyzed with fear and rage at home, flanked by two large Rottweilers to keep him from beating on her (she never goes to school, which is his excuse run around trying to smash her face in).
+Currie's performance here is startlingly open, conveying the way some girls deal with childhood horror by just letting go of all fear, living from minute to minute, hopping from the back of one shady motorcycle to another, always one step ahead of their brutal demonic pursuers.
+But as is the case so often with hot mess beauty in the movies, freedom equals death.
+As much as Jodie Foster tries to protect her, one way or the other you know Annie will be dead by the end of the film.
 She is the self-aware sacrifice, always one breath from the Aztec knife.
 To bear out the connection with agrarian matriarchal blood crop 'watering,' towards the end Jodie Foster mentions Annie wanted to be buried under a pear tree, sans coffin, so her friends could hang out above her resting place every year, eat a pear and have a taste of Annie, Jesus wine blood Virgin Spring-style!

 With his obsessive montage editing, Nicolas Roeg has always been the auteur version of one of Dali's melting clocks: time runs backwards, seldom forwards, and life bleeds out of the margins of a page crowded by notes on ancient architecture.
 In Look, Donald Sutherland plays an art restorer in denial of his psychic abilities, even though the sight of red ink leaking off one of his slides is enough for him to realize his red raincoat-wearing daughter has just drowned outside in the back yard.
 Flush with grief, Donald and wife Julie Christie head to Venice where a psychic old lady tells them their daughter's spirit is sitting right next to them at brunch.
 Donald is obsessed with denying it even though he's got the gift himself.